 Last time, I covered the #1 thing that can trip you up while going out the door: Your boss.
-Onto the next the list: 2) You, and your expectations about ‘leaving well’, and 3) your (unhappy) colleagues.
+Onto the next the list: 2) You, and your expectations about ‘leaving well,’ and 3) your (unhappy) colleagues.

-2. You and your previously unacknowledged expectations about ‘leaving well’.
+2. You and your previously unacknowledged expectations about ‘leaving well.’

-Even people who hate their job have a deep professional desire to ‘leave well’.
-Specifically; you might have an idea about leaving things organized, and handing things off, so you don’t leave the people who relied upon you in a lurch.
+Even people who hate their job have a deep professional desire to ‘leave well.’
+Specifically; you might have an idea of leaving things organized, and handing things off, so you don’t leave the people who relied upon you in a lurch.
 Things rarely go smoothly; even organizations that have the most organized protocols about terminating staff rarely have a hand-off process when a staff person resigned that doesn’t involve unexpectedly adding to someone else’s workload.

-Years ago, when I resigned from a position, and had my own ideas about what tasks needed to be done in the final weeks, including who needed to be told and when.
+Years ago, when I resigned from a position and had my own ideas about what tasks needed to be done in the final weeks, including who needed to be told and when.
 So, proactively, I came up with a plan.
 I thought my boss would appreciate my sense of responsibility.

-Unfortunately my boss had several different ideas about the tasks I should complete before my last day -not wrong ideas; just different – which meant out two final weeks were a bit fraught as each of us tried to forward our own agenda.
+Unfortunately, my boss had several different ideas about the tasks I should complete before my last day -not wrong ideas; just different – which meant out two final weeks were a bit fraught as each of us tried to forward our own agenda.
 A clear situation of the mess that can happen when even two highly committed people have similar goals (a smooth transition), but different priorities, so we had developed different plans.